 Sometimes, the problem has nothing to do with your teeth but is with your gums.
 Gum disease is a serious condition and requires thorough treatment to eliminate and protect your smile, which is why we use a soft tissue laser.
 This gentle technology enables us to remove infected tissue with little to no pain or bleeding.
 Also, this laser can be used to address and balance out a “gummy smile.”
 In any case, a soft tissue laser allows your gums to heal more quickly than traditional methods of handling gum issues.

-The use of lasers in the field of dentistry has allowed dentists to perform a wider variety of dental procedures that they otherwise may not be able to performing.
-The advantage are: minimal bleeding, faster healing, anti-inflammatory effect, no stitches are required , very little local anesthetic is necessary.
+The use of lasers in the field of dentistry has allowed dentists to perform a wider variety of dental procedures that they otherwise may not be able to perform.
+The advantage are: minimal bleeding, faster healing, anti-inflammatory effect, no stitches are required, very little local anesthetic is necessary.

 VELscope provides the most minimally-invasive technology available for assisting in the discovery of oral abnormal tissue.
 VELscopes play a major role in the early detection of such tissue abnormalities.
 These handheld, wireless scopes use the natural fluorescence of oral tissue to amplify the visualization of anomalies that can be missed entirely by a visual screening.
 These scopes are vital in the fight against oral cancer.